 So, here’s the skinny: every Friday for over a year hundreds of people join a kind of writing flash mob over here.

 We write for five minutes flat.
-All on the same prompt that I post here at 1 minute past midnight EST ever Friday.
+All on the same prompt that Lisa Jo posts at 1 minute past midnight EST every Friday.
 And we connect on Twitter with the hashtag #FiveMinuteFriday

 No extreme editing; no worrying about perfect grammar, font, or punctuation.